“Yellow” Snow Cones from Monsters Inc. (MADE WITH REAL SNOW!)

 Instructions

-• In a pot over high heat, whisk together the water, sugar and lemon-flavored Kool-Aid.
-Bring to a rolling simmer then remove from the heat.
-Cool to room temperature then place into cup or container and chill for at least 8 hours.
+- In a pot over medium heat, whisk together the water, sugar, and lemon-flavored Kool-Aid.
+Bring to a simmer, then remove from heat.
+Let cool to room temperature.
+Transfer to a container and chill for at least 8 hours.

-• Place the paper cups or container to collect snow outside, a few hours after the snow has started falling.
-Allow the cups to fill with freshly fallen snow.
+- Place paper cups or a clean container outside a few hours after the snow starts falling.
+Let them fill with fresh snow.

-• Use an ice cream scooper or spoon to shape the snow into the desired snow ball shape on the cone.
+- Use an ice cream scoop or spoon to shape the snow into a rounded top.